sruthi1014/Implementing-Map-Reduce-Algorithm/README.md

 * [Approach](#approach)

 ### Introduction
-The objective of this mini project is to find the words and their count by implementing mapper reducer algorithm in Python. (https://github.com/sruthi1014/Implementing-Map-Reduce-Algorithm/blob/master/Map_reduce_implementation.ipynb) file has the code for the algorithms written.
+The objective of this mini project is to find the words and their count by implementing mapper reducer algorithm in Python.[Map Reduce implementation] (https://github.com/sruthi1014/Implementing-Map-Reduce-Algorithm/blob/master/Map_reduce_implementation.ipynb) file has the code for the algorithms written.

 ### Technologies
 Project is created with:
 * Python
 * **Packages**  NLTK, Pandas

-###Data
+### Data
 Text from the book "Prejudice" by Jane Austin is the dataset used in this project.

 ### Functions